Electrical Final Inspection Punch List

 How to use this template

-- Record each AHJ open item as a separate line with a specific deficiency description, exact location, responsible party, corrective action, target completion date, and re-inspection request date.
+- Log each AHJ open item as a separate line with a specific deficiency description, the applicable code or standard reference, and the responsible party.

 Best practices

-- Write each deficiency as an observable condition, such as missing equipment labels or inadequate working clearance, rather than a vague instruction to "correct electrical issues."
+- Write each deficiency as an observable condition, such as an unlabeled panel directory or an open knockout, rather than a vague note like 'electrical issue.'

 What this template typically catches